Improving living conditions in the new settlements of Kismayo

-Lead executing agency: Wasaaradda Arrimaha Gudaha Soomaaliya, Ministry of Interior and Federal Affairs
+Lead executing agency: Ministry of Interior, Federal Affairs and Reconciliation

-The basic conditions for improving the food situation of households in the new settlements in Kismayo are established.
+The livelihoods of the people in the new settlements in Kismayo are improved.

-Together with representatives of the new settlements, the project prioritises interventions and, above all, provides support to elders in their coordination role.
-The project works closely with the regional water ministry and supports its coordination and regulatory rules.
-The focus here is on establishing a water agency for the new settlements which will make water available at central water kiosks at regulated prices.
-With the transparently generated income, the water agency will be able to finance itself.
+Together with representatives of the new settlements, the project is prioritising the necessary measures to improve people’s livelihoods, and first and foremost supporting the elders (village chiefs) in their function as coordinators.
+In addition, the project is working closely with the regional water ministry to reinforce its coordinating and regulating role.
+The focus here is on creating a water agency for the new settlements which makes water available at central water kiosks at regulated prices.
+These transparently generated revenues enable the water agency to finance itself.